“The sexiest part of the body is the eyes. That's what I believe.” —Clive Owen

 “My wife wants to put mirrors in our bedroom, but when we have sex, she turns off the lights, closes her eyes, and tells me not to look at her." —Unknown

-Closing the eyes during sex is not a universal habit—it is not done by all people, all the time.
-For the purpose of illustrating the variation concerning this habit, I offer (taken from the site Reddit AskWomen) some answers provided by women to the question, “Do you close your eyes during sex?”
-Here are a few examples:
+Closing the eyes during sex is not a universal habit — it is not done by all people, all the time.
+For the purpose of illustrating the variation concerning this habit, I offer some answers (taken from the site Reddit AskWomen) provided by women to the question, “Do you close your eyes during sex?”

-“If I can keep my eyes close, it's a lot easier for me to be ‘present’ instead of being distracted.”
+- “If I can keep my eyes closed, it's a lot easier for me to be ‘present’ instead of being distracted.”

-“I love seeing my SO & I find him hot as hell, but closing my eyes helps me concentrate on the sensations.
+- “I love seeing my S.O., and I find him hot as hell, but closing my eyes helps me concentrate on the sensations.
 I try not to overdo it, though.”

 The role of imagination in love and sex